nater1983/rhythmbox-tray-icon/README.md

 You can rate the song, play/pause, go previous, go next, or quit.

+Scroll up and down over the tray icon to adjust the Rhythmbox volume.

 Clicking directly on the tray icon will attempt to show the Rhythmbox window.

 When you hover over the icon, it shows the playing song: